matter-labs/zinc.github.io/README.md

-# zrust-lang-book-site
+# The Zinc book
-The ZRust language book build being hosted with GitHub Pages
+The Zinc language book build being hosted with GitHub Pages